Linked Objects

 Task customizer

-You can specify any other task properties (or delete any pre-set ones) using a special expression that expects preparedTask as its input and should return modified task object.
-Returned object can be one that was received as input (with necessary modifications).
-An example:
+You can specify any other task properties (or delete any pre-set ones) using a special expression that expects preparedTask as its input and should return a modified task object.
+The returned object can be the one that was received as input (with necessary modifications).

 <asynchronousExecution>